-The annual retainer paid to each director who is not an employee of Quaker is \$28,000.
-In addition, each independent director receives \$1,250 for each Board and Board committee meeting he or she attends, and the Chairperson of each Board committee receives the following additional compensation each year: Audit Committee, \$6,000; Compensation/Management Development Committee, \$6,000; Executive Committee, \$4,000; and Governance Committee, \$4,000.
-Any director who is also an employee of Quaker is not separately compensated for his service as a director.
-Commencing in 2008, each non-employee director will receive annually a time-based restricted stock grant which would vest at the end of three years assuming continued Board membership.
+For the 2008-2009 Board year, each independent director received an annual cash retainer of \$28,000 and a time-based restricted stock award equal to \$6,000, issued in May 2008, which vests in a single installment a year from the date of issuance assuming continued Board membership.
+In addition, each independent director received \$1,250 for each Board and Board committee meeting he or she attended, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$6,000; Compensation/Management Development Committee, \$6,000; Executive Committee, \$4,000; and Governance Committee, \$4,000.